-An item of property, plant and equipment is derecognised upon disposal when the item is no longer used in the operations of the Association or when it has no sale value.
-Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in profit or loss in the year the asset is derecognised.
+An item of property, plant and equipment is derecognised upon disposal when the item is no longer used in the operations of the Association or when there is no future economic benefit to the Association.

+Gains and losses between the carrying amount and the disposal proceeds are taken to the statement of profit or loss.